paulegradie/Sailfish/README.md

-# Sailfish - an unambitious performace test runner
+# Sailfish - an unambitious performance / load test runner
-A .net package used to perform low resolution performance analysis of your component or API.
+A .net package used to perform low resolution performance analysis of your C# component or API.

 # Intended Use
-This test framework is NOT intended to produce high resolution (microsecond, nanosecond) results on performance.
-It IS intended to provide approximate millisecond resolution.
+This test framework is intended to provide approximate millisecond resolution.
+It is NOT intended to produce high resolution (microsecond, nanosecond) results on performance.

-Although you may use this project however you'd like, the intended use case for this is to provide approximate millisecond response time data for API calls that you're developing against.
+You may use this project however you'd like, however the intended use case for this is to provide approximate millisecond response time data for API calls that you're developing against.

 For this reason, this project does not go to the extent that other more rigorous benchmark analysis tools such as, say, BenchmarkDotNet do.
-BenchmarkDotNet in particular does take a clean approach to constructing the test classes, so that idea has been incorporated here when specifying `IterationVariable`s.

-Thanks to the BenchmarkDotNet team for that pattern.
-You folks are really smart. *hat tip*
+In addition, thanks to the BenchmarkDotNet team for providing inspirations for the test class pattern.

 # Sailfish performance testing tools